Sustainable Development Goals

 Global trends

 The Red List Index measures trends in overall extinction risk for species.
-The latest data show a worldwide deterioration in species extinction risk with the Red List Index declining to 0.72, compared to 0.80 in 2000 and 0.75 in 2015.
+The latest data show a worldwide deterioration in species extinction risk with the Red List Index declining to 0.72, compared to 0.75 in 2015 and 0.80 in 2000.

-While the index varies between regions, deterioration was observed in all regions over the last two decades.
+While the index varies between regions, deterioration was observed in all regions since 2000.

 The Nordics

-While high index levels were observed in all the Nordic countries, indicating a low risk of extinction, the rates have declined marginally since 2000 and are no closer to the target value operationalised by the OECD at 1.0 for 2030.
+While high index levels were observed in all the Nordic countries, indicating a low risk of extinction, none of the Nordics have achieved the set target level of 1.0.
+Denmark, Finland and Sweden are considered to be at a small distance to target (score of 0.95 or above).

 Target 15.6